Making Mock Recalls a routine business practice – A step-by-step guide

 Once your test has come to an end, you’ll need to see how effective your team was, and you’ll need to measure your effectiveness percentage.
 You can do so by comparing the recovered product amount to the amount in inventory.
 Your goal is to reach 100% reconciliation, but in all likelihood, it won’t be.
 You might even end up well above 100%!

-It is also recommended to spend time calling and debriefing with those that responded AND those that didn’t.
+We also recommend spending time calling and debriefing with those who responded and those who didn’t.
 Identifying aspects that work and areas that need improvement is important.

 - Internal or external communication issues